 (h) Inspection.
 The Contractor shall provide an acceptable platform from which the Engineer can inspect bolt tension and determine whether the work meets specification requirements.
 The following inspection and testing procedure shall be used for all high strength bolts used in structural connections unless a more extensive or different inspection is specified.

 Quality Assurance.
-The Engineer will inspect a sufficient number of fasteners to ensure compliance with Table 509-3 using a method commensurate with the type of fastener used.
+The Engineer will inspect a sufficient number of fasteners to enassure compliance with Table 509-3 using a method commensurate with the type of fastener used.
 All loose fasteners shall be brought into compliance.

 Revise subsection 509.28, Table 509-3 as follows: